 Click on OK.

 The dataset containing occasional value entries in cells is appropriate for this method.
-Excel Go to Special selects all entries in the dataset.
+Excel Go to Special and select all entries in the dataset.

-Read More: How to Select Multiple Cells in Excel without Mouse (9 Easy Methods)
+- How to Select Multiple Cells in Excel Without Mouse

 Method 5: Using VBA Macro to Select Certain Value Cells in Excel